Sporky073189ImSpecial/leaving-betastar/README.md

 ## **"If Zastix is leaving, I'm leaving too."**
 This is a hard one.
 Zastix originally said he would finish the spammer with me, but is no longer going to, and I will have to continue it by myself.
+Unfortunately, I don't know how to work on the backend for the spammer, so I won't work on it either.
 So, I will work with him on releasing the full, incomplete, and broken source code instead.

 After all this shit happened, Zastix decided to leave, and I will be deleting my website, all my Replit repositories, and all my GitHub repositories except this one.